maineCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Step 3.
 Visit the Court Record Custodian

-In the State of Maine Judicial Branch, the record custodian for criminal court records are typically the superior court clerks.
-After the right court has been identified, a request to inspect and/or copy criminal court records may be made in person at the office of the superior court clerk.
+In the State of Maine Judicial Branch, the record custodian for criminal court records is typically the superior court clerk.
+After the correct court has been identified, a request to inspect and/or copy criminal court records may be made in person at the office of the superior court clerk.
 Interested parties will be required to complete a Request for Records Search Form.

 Step 4.
 Pay Required Fees